Keno42/GCJSwiftPackage/Presentation/trySwiftHackathonPresentation.md

 ![fit](timmy.png)

-^ Its a great tool to help teach code
+^ It’s a great tool to help teach code
 ^ Good for interviews

 ---